 They’re legit.
 According to the Better Business Bureau (BBB), Focused Recovery Solutions, Inc. was founded in 1993 and incorporated in 2000.
 The BBB established a profile page for FRS in 2003.
 FRS is listed as a collection agency; insurance claim processing service provider; bill paying service provider; billing service provider; medical billing service provider; and collection systems provider.
 Buzzfile estimates FRS’ annual revenue at $1 million and the size of its staff at 20 people.

-FRS is part of a larger organization, The Focused Group, Inc. (TFG).
-TFG owns FRS and Focused Healthcare Strategies (FHS).
+Focused Recovery Solutions is part of a larger organization, The Focused Group, Inc. (TFG).
+TFG owns FRS and Focused Healthcare Strategies (FHS) which collects exclusively for the healthcare industry.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm